 Treating Opioid Addiction

-Withdrawal from prescription painkillers and other opioids is known for being a difficult process.
-It is dangerous to your health to detox from opioids alone, and it increases your chances of relapsing because it is easy to turn back to the drug to help yourself feel better.
+But professional help is vital since these drugs can be dangerous — withdrawal from prescription painkillers and other opioids is known for being a difficult process.
+From a healthcare standpoint, it is risky to detox from opioids alone, and it increases your chances of relapsing because it is easy to turn back to the drug to help yourself feel better.
 When you choose to seek professional treatment for your addiction to opioids, you can be sure that your providers will do everything they can to make sure your detox period is safe and as easy as possible.
 Typically, detoxing from opioids requires the use of a medication to manage withdrawal symptoms.
 However, if these medications are not administered properly, you can end up dependent on or addicted to them.
 The staff at The Kimberly Center is dedicated to making sure you do not simply switch one addiction for another.
-We care for our clients beyond detox so that you can continue along your path to recovery completely substance-free.
-In our programs, you will learn to replace drug habits with healthy ones and you will build a support system to help you when addiction becomes hard to resist.
+After professionally managed medical detox, we are here to care for our clients so that they can continue along their path to recovery completely substance-free.
+In our programs, you will learn to replace drug habits with healthy ones, and you will build a support system to help you when addiction becomes hard to resist.
 We offer a range of services that can be combined to fit your background, lifestyle and schedule, including:

 Contact The Kimberly Center

 The Kimberly Center is proud to provide evidence-based, compassionate addiction treatment for adults in Fort Myers, Florida.
 We focus on giving you the attention and tools you need to learn to live your life completely substance-free, emphasizing your inner strength and the importance of a strong support system.
-To learn more about our services and to find out if our programs are right for you or your loved one, contact us today at 855-452- 3683.
+We welcome men and women who are struggling with addiction to a variety of substances including opioids, alcohol, cocaine, heroin and more.
+If you are worried about yourself or a loved one, don’t hesitate to reach out to us — we can help you find out if you are a good fit for our programs, and connect you with resources for care that is most appropriate for you.
+To learn more about The Kimberly Center, the services we provide and whether our programs are right for you or your loved one, contact us today at 855-452- 3683.